Positioning of the Master Design

 Design Research

-To do design research, students define and frame their design goal and corresponding questions.
+To conduct design research, students define and frame their design goal and corresponding questions.
 These questions form the starting point of different iterations of research.
 Together with participants, they find answers through designerly methods grounded in in-depth research.
 All iterations are interwoven, leading to new questions or design choices.
 This allows students to discover how their design can be realized and when it has impact.

 Students integrate methods and tools provided by the Master Design into the development of their personal methodology.
 Throughout their design research, they formulate their questions and approaches more specifically, thus building a strategy for doing design research.
-Iterations feature well designed materials, supporting scenarios and specific participants, leading to relevant knowledge, choices and designs.
+Iterations feature well designed materials, supporting scenarios and specific participants, leading to relevant knowledge, choices, and designs.

 Storytelling